 Come with questions ready!

 It’s hard enough to keep up with your own discipline, much less others within the realm of child development, kids’ learning and behavioral problems in children.
 Let Child Decoded take the lead in providing information across disciplines and treatment modalities.
 Complex kids often need support in multiple areas.

 The Wholistic Neurodevelopmental Evaluation

 Why get an evaluation?
 Neuropsychologist Robin McEvoy, PhD, discusses her take on the importance of a complete and ‘integrated’ evaluation.
 DSM diagnoses are often helpful, even necessary, but are not the final or most important goal.
+(And some diagnoses are almost meaningless: the ‘defiant child,’ for example, is basically just a description of behavior; almost always, the answers you need come from looking deeper than the behavioral problems themselves.)
 By looking at multiple other factors in a child’s life and health, a more comprehensive and useful picture can emerge, revealing new possibilities for creating shifts where possible.